 The best advice to completing your 2021 New Year resolution is to schedule whatever needs to be done first.
 I read two meager pages of the Bible before beginning my day job every work day, and now I’m halfway through the Bible, on track to finish at the end of 2021.
 My other readings were scheduled immediately after my kids went to sleep.
 Some days I read only a few pages; other days I read twenty (these are some very dense pages by the way – one drawback to the GBWW set).
 The important thing was I read (nearly) every day, such that these resolutions have become a part of my daily habits.
 Praying before work was a third resolution that has become a daily habit now as well.
 My best advice is to make your New Years resolution morph into a habit.

 My 2021 Resolutions

 So, what are my 2021 New Year’s resolutions?
 Concrete goals are best, of course.
-My goals for 2021 are 1) add another prayer to my morning prayer routine, 2) continue reading the Bible every work morning and finish it this year, 3) write another 20 ThinkingWest articles, and 4) release 12 episodes (~ one every month) of my new podcast project that breaks down each classic book I read.
-(Podcasting will be a major learning curve.)
+My goals for 2021 are 1) add another prayer to my morning prayer routine, 2) continue reading the Bible every work morning and finish it this year, and 3) write 20 or more ThinkingWest articles.

 These goals are a bit ambitious, given I have many things going on in 2021, namely the arrival of my third child, the completion of my Ph.D., and a probable relocation for a new job.
 However, all my resolutions are well defined and connected to my overall goals of growing ThinkingWest, re-educating myself, and improving in personal virtue.